-The following excerpt is from my forthcoming book, Women, Minorities, and Other Extraordinary People Solutions to the Diversity Crisis in Technology & Beyond (2017)
+The following excerpt is from my forthcoming book, Women, Minorities, and Other Extraordinary People The New Path to Workforce Diversity (Spring 2018)

 This book, Women, Minorities, and Other Extraordinary People